Caden-H/Galaga/README.md

 ### Technical Description

-This project was created using React and JavaScript.
+This project was created using React and TypeScript.
 The game uses a canvas element to display the game.
 The canvas is a 2D element, so the game is displayed in 2D.